HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 - (Optional) In case Ranger fails to install, its usually caused by incorrectly entering the Mysql nodes FQDN in the config above.
 If this happens, delete Ranger service from Ambari and retry.

+- *TODO* : YARN TLS 2.0 fails to come up due to no YARN policy in Ranger for HTTP user on default queue.
+Need to manually create HTTP user and create this policy.
+Bug?

 8 - (Optional) Enable Deny Conditions in Ranger